Aperture-Diversion/Rasbot/README.md

 # Rasbot
 Rasbot or RPi2Bot is a completely autonomous Twitter bot doing random stuff all over the place.
 At the moment, I'm looking into how to give this project another push and start working on it again, let's see how much effort I want to put into this.

-I already moved all the outdated crap to the ```outdated``` branch and rewrote them all so that they're more up-to-date and much smoother.
+I moved all the outdated crap to the ```outdated``` branch and rewrote scripts if needed so that they're more up-to-date and much smoother.
 The automatic replying-script ```rasbot_reply``` already works much better than before.
+There are also some other neat, new features - see below.

 ---